Dismiss Modal

 Call 911

-Call 911 right away if any of these occur:
+Call 911 right away if you have:

-• Trouble swallowing or breathing
+• Trouble swallowing or breathing.

-• Bleeding from the tooth socket or gum that you can’t control with pressure
+• Bleeding from the tooth socket or gum that you can’t control with pressure.

 When to get medical advice

-• Your face gets swollen or red
+• Your face gets swollen or red.

-• Fever of 100.4ºF (38ºC) or higher, or as advised by your provider
+• You have a fever of 100.4ºF (38ºC) or higher, or as advised by your doctor.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.